aeternity/aepp-sophia-examples/examples/SmartRealEstate/README.md

 This smart contract has functionality to add a new owner, add a new owner to a new property, add a new property, changing and removing owners and owner's properties.
 When the contract is deployed, there will be a default record, where the deployer's key will be the owner of some predefined property.

 ## Prerequisites
-Ensure that you have installed [forgAE project](https://github.com/aeternity/aepp-forgae-js)
+Ensure that you have installed [AE project](https://github.com/aeternity/aepp-aeproject-js)

 ## How to deploy the contract
-`forgae deploy`
+`aeproject deploy`

 This command will deploy the contract in the local network.
 The configuration of deployment is written in `deploy.js` file.